suttacentral/sc-data/sc_bilara_data/_publication/en/sujato/editions/kn/snp/matter/introduction.md

 I would even go beyond this and ask whether *all* the chapters of the Suttanipāta might have had the numerical pattrern of expanding fours as their organizing principle.
 None have the standard ten suttas per vagga.
 The first and third chapters have twelve suttas.
 The Aṭṭhakavagga has sixteen suttas, and so does the Pārāyanavagga, if we leave aside the obviously late opening and closing passages.
 This leaves only the second chapter outside the pattern, with fourteen suttas.
 It doesn’t seem unlikely that this rather motley chapter has been expanded a little.
 I don’t want to push this argument too far, as it is only a general idea admitting of many exceptions.
 Still, I do believe that an awareness of numerical patterns is a useful addition to the toolset of text analysis.

+***

-The Aṭṭhakavagga, and to a lesser extent the Pārāyanavagga, employs a number of specialized Pali terms delaing with theories or views.
+The Aṭṭhakavagga, and to a lesser extent the Pārāyanavagga, employs a number of specialized Pali terms dealing with theories or views.
 These are not completely different than their normal senses throughout the canon, yet they are quite specific in this context, and easily trip up the student.
-This is not a complete list of terms and ideas commonly found in the Aṭṭhakavagga, only those whose characteristic usage here is unusual.
+Here I list these characteristic terms.

-- *(no) upeti*, *(an)upaya*: (does not) get involved (4.3:1.1, 4.3:8.1, 4.9:12.4, 4.13:3.3, 4.13:17.1, 4.13:3.2)
+- *(no) upeti*, *(an)upaya*: (does not) get involved (4.3:1.1, 4.3:1.3, 4.3:8.1, 4.9:12.4, 4.13:3.3, 4.13:17.1, 4.13:3.2)
 - *chanda*: preference, favored opinion (4.3:2.2, 4.13:19.2)
-- *kusalā*: (those who claim to be) experts (4.12:1.2, 4.12:2.2, 4.12:2.4, 4.13:4.4, 4.13:9.4, 4.13:15.4)
+- *kusala*: (one who claims to be) an expert (4.11:15.4, 4.12:1.2, 4.12:2.2, 4.12:2.4, 4.12:4.2, 4.12:8.2, 4.12:11.3, 4.13:4.4, 4.13:9.4, 4.13:15.4)
-- *ñāṇa*, *jānati*: notion; unjustified knowledge (4.3:2.4, 4.4:1.3, 4.4:2.2, 4.5:4.2, 4.5:5.2, 4.12:1.3, 4.13:14.1, 4.13:17.2)
+- *ñāṇa*, *jānati*: notion; unjustified knowledge (4.3:2.4, 4.4:1.3, 4.4:1.4, 4.4:2.2, 4.5:4.2, 4.5:5.2, 4.9:5.1, 4.9:5.4, 4.9:6.1, 4.9:6.4, 4.12:1.3, 4.13:14.1, 4.13:17.2)
-- *(pa)kappa*, *(pa)kappeti*: formulation, a view created by imagination and speculation (4.3:5.1, 4.4:6.4, 4.4:7.1, 4.5:4.1, 4.5:7.2, 4.5:7.4, 4.5:8.1, 4.9:4.1, 4.13:16.2, 4.10:13.4, 4.12:9.3, 4.13:16.2, 4.13:17.1, 4.13:20.4)
+- *(pa)kappa*, *(pa)kappeti*: formulation, a view created by imagination and speculation (4.3:5.1, 4.3:7.2, 4.4:6.4, 4.4:7.1, 4.5:4.1, 4.5:7.2, 4.5:7.4, 4.5:8.1, 4.9:4.1, 4.10:13.4, 4.12:9.3, 4.13:8.2, 4.13:16.2, 4.13:17.1, 4.13:20.4, 4.15:11.3)
-- *vikappeti*: to judge, in the sense of think critically of someone or to justify oneself (4.4:6.4, 4.5:7.4, 4.13:4.4)
+- *vikappeti*: to judge, in the sense of think critically of someone or to justify oneself (4.4:6.4, 4.5:7.4, 4.13:4.4, 4.14:4.4)
-- *purekkharoti*: promote (one’s views); often paired with *pakappeti*, “to make things up and promote them”.
-Those whose views are insecurely grounded feel the need to push them on others.
-(4.4:7.1, 4.5:8.1, 4.10:2.5, 4.13:16.2) purakkh
+- *purakkhata*, *purekkharoti*: promote (one’s views); often paired with *pakappeti*, “to make things up and promote them”.
+Those whose views are insecurely grounded feel the need to push them on others (in a positive sense “prioritize wisdom” at 4.16:15.1).
+(4.3:5.2, 4.4:7.1, 4.5:8.1, 4.9:10.3, 4.10:2.5, 4.10:12.3, 4.13:16.2).
-- *pacceti*: to believe (4.4:1.4, 4.5:5.4, 4.5:8.4, 4.13:14.2)
+- *pacceti*: to believe (4.4:1.4, 4.5:5.4, 4.5:8.4, 4.9:6.7, 4.13:14.2)
-- *(sam)(ug)gahīta*: adopted; specifically, a view or belief that has been adopted (4.3:6.2, 4.4:8.2, 4.4:8.4; 4.5:2.3, 4.5:6.4, 4.8:9.1, 4.9:3.3, 4.9:3.4; 4.9:4.3, 4.9:5.6, 4.9:7.3, 4.9:11.2, 4.9:13.3, 4.13:13.2; also see 2.12:11.1)
+- *(sam)(ug)gahīta*: adopted; specifically, a view or belief that has been adopted (4.3:6.2, 4.4:8.2, 4.4:8.4; 4.5:2.3, 4.5:6.4, 4.8:9.1, 4.8:10.4, 4.9:3.3, 4.9:3.4; 4.9:4.3, 4.9:5.6, 4.9:7.3, 4.9:11.2, 4.9:13.3, 4.13:13.2, 4.13:17.4; also see 2.12:11.1)
 - *(vi)nicchaya*: judgment; weighing one view against another (4.3:6.2, 4.5:6.4, 4.9:3.3, 4.9:4.1, 4.11:5.2, 4.11:6.4, 4.12:10.3, 4.12:17.1, 4.12:17.3, 4.13:13.2)
 - *nivesa*, *niviṭṭha*: dogma; a view that is held over-strongly (4.3:6.1, 4.5:6.3, 4.8:1.4, 4.9:12.4, 4.12:15.3, 4.13:16.1, 4.13:19.2)
-- *samatta*: embraced, taken up (a belief or practice); see *atta* below (4.12:4.4)
+- *samatta*, *samādāya*: embraced, taken up (a belief or practice); see *atta* below (snp4.3:2.3, 4.4:5.1, 4.12:4.4, 4.12:12.1, 4.12:12.4, 4.13:4.2, 4.16:8.1)
-- *(diṭṭhi)paribbasāna*: maintaining (a view); continuing to dwell on one’s own view as the best (4.5:1.1, 4.12:1.1, 4.13:1.1)
+- *(diṭṭhi)paribbasāna*: maintaining (a view); continuing to dwell on one’s own view as the best (4.5:1.1, 4.12:1.1, 4.12:3.4, 4.13:1.1)

+***

 In addition, there are a couple of characteristic idioms that deserve discussion.
-Perhaps the most striking phrases in the Aṭṭhakavagga are those where the enlightened sage is described as niether taking up nor setting down.
+Perhaps the most striking phrases in the Aṭṭhakavagga are those where the enlightened sage is described as neither taking up nor setting down.
 This appears, and is intended to appear, as a paradox.
 Normally, of course, we would expect that such a person would be beyond grasping, not that they would be beyond non-grasping.
-The key is to recognize that in all cases, this refers to the ongoing process of grasping and letting go.
-The enlightened sage has already let go of everything and no longer needs to let go of anything.
+What it points to, though, is that the sage is no longer engaged in the process of grasping and letting go.
+It is because the enlightened sage has already let go of everything that they no longer need to let go of anything.

 This must be handled carefully in translation, because the Pali phrases sometimes use a past participle, which if rendered with grammatical literalness, implies a process that happened in the past: a sage *has never* grasped anything or let anything go.
-It is apparent, however, that this cannot be the case.
-What could it even mean to say that someone *has never* grasped anything or let anything go?
+Obviously this cannot be the case: what could it even mean to say that someone *has never* grasped anything or let anything go?

 The word used most commonly in this way is *atta*.
 This is a past participle from the verb *ādiyati* (“to take up”) and is not the more common word *attā* (“self”).
 Rather confusingly, the Niddesa and commentary accept both explanations, which, while not linguistically justified, serves to illustrate the sense.

 If we look at a typical case, the meaning becomes clear.
-In [snp4.3], we are first told that a confused person is continually “rejecting” (*nirassatī*) and “taking up” (*ādiyatī*) different teachings ([snp4.3:6.4]).
+In the Duṭṭhaṭṭhakasutta we are first told that a confused person is continually “rejecting” (*nirassatī*) and “taking up” (*ādiyatī*) different teachings ([snp4.3:6.4]).
 Here the present active tense is used.
 Then, at the end of the sutta, the enlightened sage is said to have shaken off all views, and hence is no longer engaged in picking up and putting down ([snp4.3:8.3]: *attā nirattā na hi tassa atthi*).
 The use of the past participle emphasizes that the whole process is behind them.
 The commentary glosses the past participles here with present participles (*gahaṇaṁ muñcanaṁ*), confirming that this sense is intended.
-The Niddesa offers a slightly different interpretation, glossing *atta* with another past participle (*gahita*) and *niratta* with a future passive participle (*muñcitabba*), thus yielding the sense, “there is nothing they have grasped, or that they need to let go”.
+The Niddesa offers a slightly different interpretation, glossing *atta* with another past participle (*gahita*) and *niratta* with a future passive participle (*muñcitabba*), thus yielding the sense, “there is nothing they have grasped or that they need to let go”.
+Thus the traditional commentaries agree, and the contextual usage supports, that while the linguistic phrasing appears paradoxical, the sense is not.
+The Buddha uses paradoxes to stimulate interest and inquiry, not to confuse a simple matter.

 The same idea is elsewhere expressed using various terms and grammatical tenses.
-We have already seen the contrast between present active tense and past participle in [snp4.3].
-In [snp4.4] we find further examples.
+We have already seen the contrast between present active tense and past participle in the Duṭṭhaṭṭhakasutta.
+In the Suddhaṭṭhakasutta we find further examples.
 The unsullied one is said to be “letting go without creating anything new here” (*attañjaho nayidha pakubbamāno*, [snp4.4:3.4]), expressed with present participles.
 On the other hand, the unenlightened “grab on and let go (like a monkey)” (*uggahāyanti nirassajanti*, [snp4.4:4.3]), using present active tense.
+The same grammatical form is employed in the Attadaṇḍasutta, “they neither take nor reject” (*nādeti na nirassatī*, [snp4.15:20.4]).
 Again, the enlightened one is “neither in love with passion nor besotted by dispassion” (*na rāgarāgī na virāgaratto*, [snp4.4:8.3]), here using personal nouns to express the same idea.
-The same terms are also used in present active sense,  (*na hi so rajjati no virajjati*, [snp4.6:10.4]) As another example, consider [snp4.5:5.1], where we find *attaṁ pahāya anupādiyāno* “having let go what was picked up, one does not grasp”. [snp4.10] returns to the past participle forms when it says a sage has nothing “picked up or put down” (*attā vāpi nirattā vā*).
-The Tuvaṭakasutta has a similar phrasing (_natthi attā kuto nirattā vā_, [snp4.14:5.4])The Purābhedasutta has a further variation, leaning on an unusual sense of *saddhā*, “neither hungering nor growing dispassionate” (*na saddho na virajjati*, [snp4.10:6.4]).
+The same terms are also used in present active sense in the Jarāsutta,  (*na hi so rajjati no virajjati*, [snp4.6:10.4]).
+As another example, consider the Paramaṭṭhakasutta, where we find “having let go what was picked up, one does not grasp” (*attaṁ pahāya anupādiyāno*, [snp4.5:5.1]).
+The Purābhedasutta returns to the past participle forms when it says a sage has nothing “picked up or put down” (*attā vāpi nirattā vā*, [snp4.10:11.3]).
+The Tuvaṭakasutta has a similar phrasing (_natthi attā kuto nirattā vā_, [snp4.14:5.4]).
+The Purābhedasutta has a further variation, leaning on an unusual sense of *saddhā*, “neither hungering nor growing dispassionate” (*na saddho na virajjati*, [snp4.10:6.4]).
 Of a similar sense is the final line of the Mahābyūhasutta, “not formulating, not abstaining, not longing” (_na kappiyo nūparato na patthiyo_, [snp4.13:20.4]).

+Clearly all of these variations express a similar idea, which is not defined by a specific terminology or grammar.

+***

 The second characteristic idiom is not so distinctive of the Aṭṭhakavagga, yet is used in a somewhat specific way.
 In the suttas, we commonly find mention of what is “seen, heard, thought, and cognized” (*diṭṭhaṁ sutaṁ mutaṁ viññātaṁ*).
+These are derived from the Upaniṣads.
+Following Jayatillecke’s incisive analysis, it seems that they are a shorthand for the kinds of ways that philosophies and beliefs are known.
+They may come from what has been “seen” as per the Suddhaṭṭhakasutta, i.e. the sight of a holy person; “heard”, or less literally “learned”, through a teaching or the passing down of a scriptural tradition; “thought” in the case of rationalist philosophers; and “cognized” by meditators in states of profound immersion.
+Note that *diṭṭha* (“what has been seen”) is not the same as *diṭṭhi* (“a view or theory”); the latter may arise from the former.

-The tradition, starting with the Abhidhamma, typically treats these as a mere summary of the six senses.
+The tradition, however, starting with the Abhidhamma, typically treats these as a mere summary of the six senses.
 This is linguistically implausible, as *muta* clearly indicates what has been “thought” rather than what has been “smelt, tasted, and touched”.
-Following Jayatillecke’s incisive analysis, it seems that they are rather are a shorthand for the kinds of ways that philosophies and beliefs are adopted.
-They may come from what has been “seen” as per the Suddhaṭṭhakasutta, i.e. the sight of a holy person; “heard”, or less literally “learned”, through a teaching or the passing down of a scriptural tradition; “thought” in the case of rationalist philosophers; and “cognized” by meditations in states of immersion.
-This meaning is not unknown to the traditions, for the commentary to the Paramaṭṭhakasutta, for example, explains “with regard to what has been seen, heard, or thought” as “views that have arisen constructed on these bases” (*diṭṭhe sute sīlavate muteti etesu vatthūsu uppannadiṭṭhisaṅkhāte*).
+Nevertheless, the older meaning is not unknown to the traditions, for the commentary to the Paramaṭṭhakasutta, for example, explains “with regard to what has been seen, heard, or thought” as “views that have arisen constructed on these bases” (*diṭṭhe sute sīlavate muteti etesu vatthūsu uppannadiṭṭhisaṅkhāte*).

-These terms, which are derived from the Upaniṣads, are used throughout the suttas in this sense.
+These terms are used throughout the suttas in this sense.
 In the Aṭṭhakavagga, however, they occur with two distinctive features.

 The last item, the “cognized” is missing.
 This indicates that these portions of the Aṭṭhakavagga are not concerned with meditative practitioners, but with those who have arrived at their beliefs through faith or reason.
 There are some possible exceptions to this, but overall the main concern of the Aṭṭhakavagga is clear.
+In this respect, the Pārāyanavagga differs.
+As it is a conversation with meditators, the *viññāta* is there as normal.

 The commentary, however, explains *ñāṇa* as insight that has arisen due to meditative attainment (*samāpattiñāṇā*).
 While this is true elsewhere, and is not impossible here, generally the Aṭṭhakavagga is clearly speaking of *ñāṇa* that has arisen from speculation ([snp4.3:2.4], [snp4.5:4.1]), or from seeing a pure person ([snp4.4:1.3]).

 This is one of the reasons why the “views” spoken of are inadequate.
 They are based on flawed means of knowing.
 Of course, meditation itself has its own pitfalls, which are discussed at length in [dn1] and elsewhere.

 The second distinctive feature is that these terms are often combined with “precepts” (*sīla*) and/or vows (*vata*).
 For example, a perfected one would not speak in terms of “what has been seen, heard, thought, or precepts and vows” (*diṭṭhe sute sīlavate mute vā*, [snp4.4:3.2]).
 Such combinations would make little sense if the seen and heard were referring simply to sense experience.
 Rather, these are all examples of ways of coming to know philosophical or spitiual truths.
 Precepts and vows are adopted as behaviors that support the realization of the truth.
-This interpretation is by no means

-In this respect, the Pārāyanavagga differs.
-As it is a conversation with meditators, the *viññāta* is there as normal.

 - 4.2:7.4 seen heard
 - 4.4:3.2 Diṭṭhe sute sīlavate mute
 - 4.4:6.2 diṭṭhaṁ va sutaṁ mutaṁ
+- 4.5:2.2: Diṭṭhe sute sīlavate mute vā
+- 4.5:3.3: diṭṭhaṁ va sutaṁ mutaṁ vā
-- 4.5:6.3 diṭṭhe va sute mute vā
+- 4.5:7.1: Tassīdha diṭṭhe va sute mute vā
 - 4.6:9.4 diṭṭhasutaṁ mutesu vā
 - 4.6:10.2 diṭṭhasutaṁ mutesu vā
 - 4.9:5.1 Na diṭṭhiyā na sutiyā na ñāṇena